 The game also includes some cool ball launchers which can take a captured pinball and with the right timing you can aim it to hit certain targets.
 Thanks to the dot-matrix display and the software featured on the unit, it is quite fun to play and features plenty of depth to keep players coming back again and again.
 This old school promo video made by Williams below explains it best:

-9: Star Trek: Voyager by Team Play (2002) – The last Star Trek game to grace the presence of video arcades would be Star Trek Voyager, a light-gun shooter where you must take on the Borg who have assaulted Voyager once again.
+9: Star Trek: Voyager (Game Refuge & Team Play; 2002) – The last coin-op video Star Trek game to grace the presence of video arcades would be Star Trek: Voyager, a light-gun shooter where you must take on the Borg who have assaulted Voyager once again.
 As a light-gun game it was fairly simple but as a Trekkie I found myself being slightly irritated by the fact that they decided to use fairly standard gun cases instead of creating some molds that looked like phasers from the show.
+Pedantic and nerdy, I know.

-10: Star Trek Pinball by Stern Pinball (2013) – Neither Deep Space Nine nor Enterprise got any love from the arcade/pinball side of things but with the reboot by JJ Abrams, Steve Ritchie wanted to get in on the action once again.
+10: Star Trek (Stern Pinball; 2013) – Neither Deep Space Nine nor Enterprise got any love from the arcade/pinball side of things but with the reboot by JJ Abrams, Steve Ritchie wanted to get in on that action once again.

 Pulling elements from Star Trek (2009) and Into Darkness (2012), the player selects their ‘mission’ before launching the ball then you proceed to unlock events within those missions to clear it out.
 You can also win Bronze, Silver and Gold medals for your performance here.
 This eventually featured voiceovers by Dr. McCoy actor Karl Urban, a welcome update that really gave the game some more depth as well as character.
 “Dammit Jim I’m a doctor, not a pinball wizard”.